Tutorial: Plotting projected electronic band structures with solid color and value-scaled width/size

 After selecting the files you can proceed by clicking on the Parse button.

-Review generated EBS report cards #
+Review generated report cards #

 If you want this report in different units, use the Units panel in the right sidebar.

-Step 2: Limits #
+Step 2: Limits and navigation #

 Limits

 You can generate a baseline figure by clicking Plot, then refine the view using Limits in the right sidebar.
-In this example, use y-limits from -5 eV to 10 eV.

-Click Add Filter to create a filter card.
-The app automatically enables Plot filtered bands and disables Plot plain bands; you can re-enable plain bands if you want overlays.
+The app automatically enables Plot filtered bands and disables Plot plain bands after the first filter is added; you can re-enable plain bands if you want overlays.

 Each filter card is an independent projected-band trace.
 After adding a filter, select the ion, orbital, and (if applicable) spin entries in the projection table for exactly the contribution you want to visualize.
 You can stack multiple filters to compare different chemical or orbital channels in the same plot.